grafana/loki/docs/sources/send-data/otel/otel-collector-getting-started.md

 - **Main App:** The main application that ties all the services together.
 - **Database:** A database that stores user and plant data.

 Each service generates logs using the OpenTelemetry SDK and exports to the OpenTelemetry Collector in the OpenTelemetry format (OTLP).
-The collector then ingests the logs and sends them to Loki.
+The Collector then ingests the logs and sends them to Loki.

 <!-- INTERACTIVE page intro.md END -->